 Usually, there are no employers on-the-job training.
 Thus, you will need to know how to translate or interpret before you can begin working.
 Experience is the prerequisite for most of the jobs.

 Language reflects culture & customs and is influenced and shaped by it.
 The professional language experts must also use the knowledge of the two cultures.
 Translation and interpreting without deep cultural context will be flawed, inaccurate and dangerous.

 C) Possessing great writing and translating skill (into your native language).

 You must also possess superior and a flare of writing, editing, vocabulary, and grammar skills in the target language.
 The translator and interpreter need an in-depth knowledge and understanding of the language they are translating so as not to miss any implicit meanings inherent to the language.
 There is no room for mediocrity, shoddiness and insincerity.

-It is important to note that translator skills are way different from a basic language skill.
-Someone can be wonderfully fluent in a particular language skill but still become a useless and incompetent translator.
+It is important to note that translator skills are way different from basic language skill.
+Someone can be wonderfully fluent in particular language skill but still become a useless and incompetent translator.

 Read — (i) Scope of Mandarin Language (ii) Scope of Learning Korean (iii) Benefits of Learning French (iv) Spanish Language Scope (v) Reasons to Learn Japanese (vi) Why Learn German? (vii) Scope of Russian (viii) Why Learn Arabic? (ix) Best Foreign Languages for Career?

 Salary, Paycheck and Wages

 Working conditions and pay are generally very good, which can rise significantly with experience and specialization.
 Self-employed interpreters usually charge per hour or half-day or full-day rates.
 If your language combination and specialization is in high demand and people know about you, then earning 2000 to 3000 per hour is not a stretch.